 (Hint: Click on "What's On" links at each property's website for full details):

-- Polesden Lacey The Christmas schedule at this magnificent home, within an hour's drive of London, had not yet been announced as of September 2016 but if past years are anything to go by, you can expect room after room of stunning decorations, choirs, bands, visits from Father Christmas and tasty Christmas treats.
+- Polesden Lacey At this house, once owned by the unbelievably wealthy and scandalous Margaret Greville, jewels decorate room after room of stunning decorations.
+In 2019, they are inspired by Mrs. Greville's own collection.
+Her diamonds were so spectacular she left some to the royal family.
 The house belonged to a famous Edwardian hostess, Mrs. Greville and the late Queen Mother spent her honeymoon there.
 She thought the house was delicious.
 Unusually for a National Trust property in winter, Polesden Lacey - house, gardens, grounds, shop and cafe - is open throughout the month of December.

 - Castle Ward, Co.
 Down, Northern Ireland Santa and Mrs. Claus are welcoming visitors to their new home during selected dates in December.
-A Christmas Family Trail is also in the works.
+In 2019 the theme is a Georgian Christmas featuring the servants' celebrations and chores as well as the upstairs family.
+There's a murder mystery evening as well.

 - The Christmas Garland at Cotehele The famous 60-foot long garland has more than 36,000 dried flowers, all grown in Cotehele's gardens.
-They've been making it at this Cornwall house and garden for 60 years.
-In 2016, the 60th anniversary year, you can visit to watch the gardeners put it together, between November 1 and 11.
-Later, on dates throughout November and December, 27 different choirs, bell ringers and musical ensembles will perform under the garland.
-This house's holiday schedule is so jam packed that it starts in November.
+They've been making it at this Cornwall house and garden for more than 60 years.
+Throughout the festive season, different choirs, bell ringers and musical ensembles perform under the garland.
+This house's holiday schedule is so jam-packed that it starts in November.
 There's a food fair, a Father Christmas Trail, arts and crafts activities, and a chance to visit Mr. and Mrs. Claus at home.
-My favorite is the invitation to don your fancy dress costumes, bring your loudest musical instruments and noisemakers and jointhe pagan festival of wassailing on December 17to scare away evil spirits from the orchards.
+Follow a Christmas trail to the Cotehele Mill for a hands-on Victorian Family Christmas with lots of activities for children.
+On December 21, you can don fancy dress and join the wassailing party to scare away evil spirits in the orchard.